 Although the OSHA and other agencies are implementing guidelines to protect employees against COVID-19, work injuries, illnesses, and accidents are still occurring.
 If an employee contracts an occupational illness or is injured at work, they should speak to a lawyer about filing a workers’ compensation claim for help with benefits.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Help Employees Suffering from Work-Related Illnesses and Injuries
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Help Employees Suffering from Work-Related Illnesses and Injuries